-The new Gazette is divided into highly relevant service-specific areas of interest: Wills and Probate, Insolvency and the All Notices board; with sector-related guides, industry news and other useful resources encouraging users to tailor searches, and retain and repurpose material to specific requirements.
+The new Gazette is divided into highly relevant service-specific areas of interest: Wills and probate, Insolvency, Awards and accreditations and All notices, with sector-related guides, industry news and other useful resources encouraging users to tailor searches, and retain and repurpose material to specific requirements.

 With these new developments, The Gazette is reinforcing its position as the Official Public Record, at the heart of official data, utilising cutting-edge technology to ensure a single authoritative source of enriched information, with enhanced search functionality and the ability to tailor material to specific user requirements with both the maximum ease and efficiency.